Madagascar entry requirements for Philippines passport holders

 Proof of departure from Madagascar

-Immigration officers at Ivato Airport in Antananarivo routinely ask for a confirmed onward or return ticket.
-Have a printed copy or a screenshot ready — they may not accept a verbal explanation.
+Immigration officers at Ivato Airport in Antananarivo routinely ask for a return or onward ticket before stamping you in.
+Have a printed or digital copy of your flight booking ready — they check this at the visa-on-arrival counter.

 Required